shipwright-io/website/content/en/docs/api/build.md

       - start
 ```

-This build will produce a Node.js based application where a single directory is imported from the image built by buildpacks strategy.
-The data copied is using the `.spec.runtime.user` directive, and the image also runs based on it.
+This build will produce a Node.js-based application where a single directory is imported from the image built by buildpacks strategy.
+The data copied uses the `.spec.runtime.user` directive, and the image also runs based on it.

 Please consider the description of the attributes under `.spec.runtime`:

-- `.base`: specifies the runtime base-image to be used, using Image as type
+- `.base`: The runtime base-image to be used, using Image as type
 - `.workDir`: path to WORKDIR in runtime-image
 - `.env`: runtime-image additional environment variables, key-value
 - `.labels`: runtime-image additional labels, key-value
 - `.run`: arbitrary commands to be executed as `RUN` blocks, before `COPY`
 - `.user.name`: username employed on `USER` directive, and also to change ownership of files copied to the runtime-image
 - `.user.group`: group name (or GID), employed to change ownership and on `USER` directive
-- `.paths`: list of files or directory paths to be copied to runtime-image, those can be defined as `<source>:<destination>` split by colon (`:`).
+- `.paths`: list of files or directory paths to be copied to runtime-image, those can be defined as `<source>:<destination>` split by a colon (`:`).
 You can use the `$(workspace)` placeholder to access the directory where your source repository is cloned, if `spec.source.contextDir` is defined, then `$(workspace)` to context directory location
 - `.entrypoint`: entrypoint command, specified as a list

 > ⚠️ **Image Tag Overwrite**
 >
-> Specifying the runtime section will cause a `BuildRun` to push `spec.output.image` twice.
-First, the image produced by chosen `BuildStrategy` is pushed, and next it gets reused to construct the runtime-image, which is pushed again, overwriting `BuildStrategy` outcome.
+> Specifying the runtime section causes a `BuildRun` to push `spec.output.image` twice.
+First, the image produced by chosen `BuildStrategy` is pushed, and next, it gets reused to construct the runtime image, which is pushed again, overwriting `BuildStrategy` outcome.
-> Be aware, specially in situations where the image push action triggers automation steps.
-Since the same tag will be reused, you might need to take this in consideration when using runtime-images.
+> Be aware, especially in situations where the image push action triggers automation steps.
+Since the same tag is reused, you might need to consider this when using runtime images.

-Under the cover, the runtime image will be an additional step in the generated Task spec of the TaskRun.
+Under the cover, the runtime image will be an additional step in the generated `Task` spec of the `TaskRun`.
 It uses [Kaniko](https://github.com/GoogleContainerTools/kaniko) to run a container build using the `gcr.io/kaniko-project/executor:v1.6.0` image.
 You can overwrite this image by adding the environment variable `KANIKO_CONTAINER_IMAGE` to the [build controller deployment](../deploy/controller.yaml).

 ## BuildRun deletion

 A `Build` can automatically delete a related `BuildRun`.
 To enable this feature set the `build.shipwright.io/build-run-deletion` annotation to `true` in the `Build` instance.
-By default the annotation is never present in a `Build` definition.
+By default, the annotation is never present in a `Build` definition.
 See an example of how to define this annotation:

 ```yaml
 apiVersion: shipwright.io/v1alpha1